 How do I apply?

-The application will be available in Spring 2018.
+The application will be available on July 30, 2018.
 All applications must be submitted online through Foundant, our grants management system.
 For a quick tutorial on how to use Foundant, click here.

 How much grant funding is available?